7 Lessons for New Entrepreneurs

 Trickledown economics is total BS, but trickle-down trust and empowerment are not.
-Leaders and managers that micromanage or spy on their teams’ poison the very companies they work for.
+Leaders and managers who micromanage or spy on their teams poison the very companies they work for.
 As leaders, we must weed out these people who allow/enact this type of management because the folks who don’t trust their employees and teams are the ones who aren’t worthy of being trusted themselves.
 Trust is earned and incredibly fragile, of course, but only trustworthy people can trust others.
 Yes-men, micromanagers, people always covering their asses, liars, people who never hold themselves accountable, et cetera. are dangerous to your brand and culture; do what’s best for your brand and remove them immediately.

-6. Communicate, compete and connect through your values.
+6. Communicate, compete, and connect through your values.

 7. Relationships > transactions.

-Bonus: Perfection doesn’t exist, don’t chase it.
+Bonus: Perfection doesn’t exist; don’t chase it.

 Stop pursuing perfection.
 The only predictable outcome from pursuing perfection is paralysis or procrastination.
-Instead, set your bar for what good-enough looks like to your brand, do your due diligence, and take imperfect strategic action.
+Instead, set your bar for what good enough looks like to your brand, do your due diligence, and take imperfect strategic action.
 Then, learn from your effort to iterate and improve.